avanwouwe/citadel-browser-agent/doc/configuration.md

 * `logging` : ex. turn off logging for the development instances
 * `errors` : ex. do not log certificate issues for your development web servers

-For example, to prevent warnings about HTTP traffic over your VPN, you can override the `warningProtocols` setting:
+For example, to ignore warnings about HTTP traffic over your VPN, you can override the `warningProtocols` setting:

 ```
     ...
     "exceptions": {